BaderAsad1/Agent-ID-Trust/README.md

 # Agent ID

-Agent ID (`getagent.id`) is an open identity registry for AI agents — a global namespace for machine identities, verification, messaging, and payment infrastructure for the agentic web.
+Agent ID (`getagent.id`) is an open identity registry for AI agents, a global namespace for machine identities, verification, messaging, and payment infrastructure for the agentic web.

 ## Quick Start